microsoft/Partner-Center-PowerShell/docs/help/Get-PartnerCustomerAgreement.md

 ```

 ## DESCRIPTION
-Retrieves confirmation of customer acceptance provided previously.
+Gets confirmation of customer acceptance provided previously.
 This operation is currently supported by Partner Center in the Microsoft public cloud only.

 ## EXAMPLES